G-Code6/osTicket-Ticket-Creation-and-Lifecycle/README.md

 <h3>2.
 Assignment:</h3>

-- Once a ticket is created, it needs to be assigned to an agent or a team responsible for handling such requests.
-This can be done manually by an administrator or automatically based on predefined rules or round-robin assignment.
+- Once a ticket is created, it must be assigned to an agent or a team responsible for handling such requests.
+An administrator can do this manually or automatically based on predefined rules or round-robin assignments.

+<h3>3.Investigation/Work:</h3>

+- The assigned agent or team begins investigating the issue described in the ticket and takes necessary actions to resolve it.
+This may involve gathering additional information from the user, performing troubleshooting steps, or coordinating with other departments or individuals.